Are Walnuts Good for Diabetes?

 If you have diabetes, diet, and exercise form an important part.
-Diabetics should keep a proper check on what food they eat as maintaining sugar levels is an important part of managing it.
+Diabetics should keep a proper check on what food they eat as maintaining sugar levels and stable blood sugars is an important part of managing it.
+Proper diabetes care, prevention, and healthy eating habits also support long-term heart health and overall wellness.

 We have discussed several food items in earlier blogs.
 Now, it is time to learn about snacking items.
 Having seeds and nuts is a healthy way of snacking in diabetes.
-Both of them are full of nutrition and powerhouse energy.
+Both of them are full of nutrition and powerhouse energy with essential vitamins, healthy fatty acids, and important nutrients that support weight management and insulin sensitivity.
 Today, we will discuss diabetes and walnuts.

 Is Walnut safe for diabetics?

 It is seen that walnuts, in the nuts category, can play a big role in diabetes management.
-In fact, a study in 2013 published in 'The Journal of Nutrition has shown that having walnuts can help reduce the risk of type-2 diabetes.
+In fact, a study in 2013 published in 'The Journal of Nutrition has shown that having walnuts can help reduce the risk of type-2 diabetes and improve insulin function in the body.

 Let us first see what do walnuts contain.